South Norwalk Train Station Area Study

 - The impact of COVID-19 on current market demand and construction cost viability

 - The potential for establishing a multimodal transportation hub at the South Norwalk train station, including the feasibility of:

 - Relocating the bus station hub near the train station

 - Improving accommodations for pedestrians, bicycles, scooters, pick-up and drop-off vehicles

 - Adding on-demand transportation, micro-transit, and fixed route uses

 - The economic benefits and impacts of the recommended development options

-The study will be a coordinated effort between the Norwalk Redevelopment Agency, the City, and residents and business owners in South Norwalk.
+The study was a coordinated effort between the Norwalk Redevelopment Agency, the City, and residents and business owners in South Norwalk.

-On February 25, 2021, the first of multiple public meetings for the Norwalk community was held.
-The meeting included an informational presentation and an opportunity for participants to share comments and ask questions.
-A similar presentation was given during the District B March 2021 meeting.
+On February 25, 2021 and January 12, 2022, public meetings were held to discuss the South Norwalk Station Area Study findings and final report.
+The meetings included an informational presentation and an opportunity for participants to share comments and ask questions.

 Questions, please email them to email@example.com